bdevyansh/Openpose-Nonet/README.md

 tensorflow
 -----------------------
 How to run:
-go to the root folder of this project and open a terminal, execute: \n
+go to the root folder of this project and open a terminal, execute:

 $  ./webcam_movement.py